Understanding diabetes oral medication: a comprehensive list

 DPP-4 inhibitors work by blocking the enzyme responsible for degrading incretin hormones, which stimulate insulin release and inhibit glucagon secretion.
 Sitagliptin, saxagliptin, and linagliptin are common examples.
 They are generally well-tolerated but may cause joint pain and pancreatitis.

-See also article Allergy under eye bags: understanding causes, symptoms, and treatment
+See also article Allergy to cold: understanding cold urticaria and its symptoms

 Sglt2 inhibitors